YangGuo14/Kids-Toy---obstacle-detection-vehicle-/README.md

 ![image](https://user-images.githubusercontent.com/98714679/168403345-052d96fe-9e5d-4a72-b87a-5ab5d0aeab89.png)

 ## Functions
-You can select two game mode, mode 1 is "Rpeat mode"(Progressive mode).
+You can select two game mode, mode 1 is "Repeat mode"(Progressive mode).
 It will repeat previous melody in the last round and generate a new random tone in current round.

 Mode 2 is "Random mode", each round the melody are totally random!
 You cannot pass your round by memorizing the sequence in the last round.